chilcano/how-tos/doc/python_linux.md

 ```
 And if you want to disable, just run `deactivate`.

-Now, install a specific module in the project directory.
+Now, install any module you want in the project directory.
 ```sh
 $ pip install flask
 ```